1j01/wavey/README.md

 ### Features

-* Drag and drop audio files or record from a microphone
+* Drag and drop audio files or record from a microphone*
 * Always saved locally, including persistent undo/redo and selection
 * Several themes, including light and dark [elementary OS][] themes via [elementary.css][], and some retro themes
 * Fully scalable graphics, from the icons to the waveforms
 * Export the document or a selected range as WAV or MP3

+*Audio recording quality may or may not match native applications in a given browser.
+Record redundantly with another application if it matters to you.

 ### Future Features